josego85/api-geo-paraguay/README.md

 - REST & GraphQL APIs for geographical data
 - Redis caching with GeoHash optimization
+- **NGINX caching for API responses to improve performance and reduce backend load**
 - Security-first design
 - Production-ready with Docker support